DomagojPavlovic/Metronome/README.md

 > go top right > press code > download zip > extract to wherever you want it > double click on index.html

 fully vibecoded, glhf

+or rather go to https://sylaei.com/complex-metronome and use a better, simpler version